odellus/autolector/README.md

   # Make sure you're in repo root!
   python3 question_answering_api.py
   ```
 And that's it!
-If you want to host your container in the cloud now it's as easy as saying `docker push`.
+If you want to host your API in the cloud now it's almost as easy as saying `docker push`.